Photo credit: Beau Liddell

 - 860 species are identified as SNI, the bulk of which are invertebrates, followed by plants and lichens.

-To learn more about how species were selected, stressors they face, and the strategies and actions we can take for them, read the Species Base Chapter.
-For more about the specific SGCN and SNI, including their conservation status, habitat associations, and targeted conservation actions, Explore the Data – or – select a Species Group Chapter below.
+To learn more about how species were evaluated and selected, stressors they face, and species conservation strategies, read the Species Base Chapter.
+For more about the specific SGCN and SNI, including their conservation status, habitat associations, and targeted conservation actions, Explore the Data – or – dive deeper into these topics by Species Groups in the chapters below.

 -